awsdocs/aws-systems-manager-user-guide/doc_source/managed-instances-password-reset.md

 1. Follow the prompts in the **Enter new password** command window to specify the new password\.
 **Note**
-If the version of SSM Agent on the instance doesn't support password resets, you are prompted to install a supported version using Run Command\.
+If the version of SSM Agent on the instance doesn't support password resets, you are prompted to install a supported version using AWS Systems Manager Run Command \(Run Command\)\.

 **To reset the password on a managed instance \(AWS CLI\)**